chriskievit/tempest-reddit-client/README.md

 * [Swift 5.0.2](https://swift.org/getting-started/) - The framework used

+## Installation

+Be sure to add your own client ID and return url for your Reddit API app to the Config.xcconfig files in the application.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to this project.